krane/krane/docs/deployment-configuration.md

 ### scale

 Number of containers created for a deployment.
+Instances are load-balanced in a [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) fashion.

-> Tip: You can set the scale to 0 to remove all containers for a deployment without deleting the deployment.
+> Tip: Setting scale to 0 removes all containers for a deployment without deleting the deployment.

 - required: `false`
 - default: `1`